tariqs26/pentachess/docs/Rules and Regulations Data.md

 ## Time Control

-Each game can be setup with a unique timer that decreases while it is a player's turn.
+Each game can be setup with an optional unique timer that decreases while it is a player's turn.
 The timer pauses once it is no longer that player's turn.
 Once the time for a player runs out, that player automatically loses.

 ## Win Condition